idev4u/concourse-startup/README.md

 **hint**

-only if fly not get autmatically installded, then you get it from [here](https://github.com/concourse/fly)
+only if concourse cli (fly) will not be automatically installed, then you get it from [here](https://github.com/concourse/fly)